• Skip to primary navigation

 It’s trickier for certain Schengen countries with no or reduced presence in Singapore.
 Here’s a guide to some of them.

-Schengen visa applications for Estonia, Latvia, Lithuania, Slovakia and the Czech Republic are handled by the Hungarian Embassy in Singapore.
+Schengen visa applications for Estonia, Latvia, Lithuania and Slovakia are handled by the Hungarian Embassy in Singapore.

 Schengen visa applications for Slovenia are handled by the Embassy of Spain through its visa processing center.